abigalekim/old_website/_pages/courses.md

 #### Reflection

 I thought the workload of my summer plans was quite high, but standard relative to previous semesters.
-Being productive was quite difficult this summer, mostly due to the accumulating pressure of my lack of healthy work habits and burnout.
+Being productive was difficult this summer, mostly due to the accumulating pressure of my lack of healthy work habits and burnout.

 #### Three Things I Learned
-- Reading (and contributing) through a large, established C++ codebase requires a lot of effort and dedication.
+- Reading through and contributing to a large, established C++ codebase requires a lot of effort and dedication.
 C++ is very hard and unintuitive for beginners to understand (NOT hot take: C++ should not be taught at the beginning programming level.
 This is another conversation that should be covered in its own blog post.)
 - I learned a lot about how startups work from the 8VC program I participated in biweekly.
 Startups are very money and funding focused, and often are created around a central, influential idea.
 (This seems obvious in retrospect; however, I was and am still very money/business clueless.)
 - Breaks can be beneficial to your well being!